We have temporarily relocated HOT YOGA to the Carnmarth, at North Fistral Beach

 2. Strength: The classic 26 postures are designed to give you a total all over body workout.
 The practice is low impact and will get you firing up muscles you never knew you had.
 In particular we focus on spine strength which is key to a long, healthy life!

 3. Breath: One of the greatest challenges of yoga is to challenge the body whilst maintaining calm, steady, deep breathing.
 With such a challenging workout, it is essential that we learn to breathe efficiently and effectively.
-In doing so, we are learning techniques which are transferrable to the outside world to use as coping mechanisms for stress, anxiety, pain management, allergies, asthma and many others
+In doing so, we are learning techniques which are transferable to the outside world to use as coping mechanisms for stress, anxiety, pain management, allergies, asthma and many others

 4. Cardio: You will be surprised at how cardio this relatively static form of yoga can be, particularly when we are in balancing postures that require contracting muscles at the same time.
 A 90 minute class can burn up to 1000 calories.
 The way you stretch and compress your internal organs and glands also stimulates and improves your metabolism so you are burning calories quicker outside the studio as well.